0xSimbo/jesper-cli/README.md

 ## About The Output

-Jasper will output a typescript file with all the errors in it.
-The file will be named `jasper-bindings.ts` and will be placed in the `outputFolder` specified in the config.
+Jesper will output a typescript file with all the errors in it.
+The file will be named `jesper-bindings.ts` and will be placed in the `outputFolder` specified in the config.

 Another file will be generated based on the `modes` specified in the config.
-This file will be named `jasperParseError<mode>.ts` and will be placed in the `outputFolder` specified in the config as well.
+This file will be named `jesperParseError<mode>.ts` and will be placed in the `outputFolder` specified in the config as well.

-It exports a function called `jasperParseError` which takes in error data and returns a string.
+It exports a function called `jesperParseError` which takes in error data and returns a string.
 This function is used to parse the error message and inject the arguments into the message.

 ## Roadmap